-How to increase download speeds on PS5
+Download speeds lagging on PS5?
+Here's how to increase your speed.

 If there's one thing that can be said about the PS5, it's that it's fast.
-The SSD can load optimizing games in just a few seconds, nearly eliminating loading screens entirely in others.
+The ultra-fast internal SSD can load optimized games in just a few seconds, nearly eliminating loading screens in others.
 But the SSD won't make your downloads go faster if your internet is poor.
-When you want to increase the download speeds of your games, there are a few things you can try to make it happen.
+So if you've been lucky enough with the PS5 restocks, you'll want to make sure your console's internet connection is as fast as possible When you want to increase the download speeds of your games, there are a few things you can try to make it happen.

 Managing your PS5 downloads